Installing info-beamer hosted on a Raspberry Pi

 Setting up the hardware

 info-beamer hosted is designed to make it as easy as possible to get started.
 All you need is a Raspberry Pi, an empty SD card and an info-beamer hosted account.
 Before you get started you should take a look at the device setup documentation page.
 It contains a wide range of tips and tricks that help you maximize the reliability of your installation.
 Make sure to read those tips.
-Some of them are important if you want an installation that keeps working for a few years.
+Some of them are important if you want an installation that keeps working years, like having a good case.

 Setting up the SD card

 If you bought a new empty SD card, you don't have to prepare anything.
 The SD card is ready to be used by info-beamer hosted.
 If you want to reuse an existing SD card, format it with the FAT file system.
 This is the default file system for external storage devices.
 On Windows select the FAT32 option when formatting an existing SD card.
 You can also follow these tips provided by raspberrypi.org.

 Be sure there's nothing important on the SD card you use.
 The complete SD card will be deleted!